GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, Michigan 48104
 {: .address}

 Close to the venue, and walkable.
-A small block of rooms set aside. [`Discount details`](https://gptp-workshops.slack.com/files/U0U5V2QJ0/F9HEM7FE3/2018_Lodging_details)
+A small block of rooms set aside.